About

 No lock-in

-BYOK, local models, multiple providers.
+BYOK, local models, multiple providers, or unified billing.
 You choose.

 Speed matters

 Sub-20ms overhead.
 HTTP/2 connection pooling.
-No bloat.
+Written in C. No bloat.

 The Name